ilarsf/aarc_lts/src/Sculling_Self_Rescue_Guide.md

 layout: default
 ---

-# Sculling Self-Rescue Guide
+# Sculling Self-Rescue & Flip Test Guide

 ## Introduction

 Sculling, with its sleek boats and dual oars, offers a unique blend of physical exertion and serene connection with the water.
 However, the narrow design that makes sculling shells efficient also makes them less stable than recreational watercraft.
 For beginners, capsizing is a natural part of the learning process.

 This guide provides comprehensive instructions on how to safely recover from a capsize and re-enter your shell using low-exertion techniques that don't require significant upper body strength.
-By understanding and practicing these skills, you'll build confidence to enjoy sculling with less anxiety about the possibility of an unexpected swim.
+By understanding and practicing these skills through the required flip test and ongoing practice, you'll build confidence to enjoy sculling with less anxiety about the possibility of an unexpected swim.

 <div class="info-box note">
   <h4>What You'll Learn</h4>
-  <p>This guide covers the entire self-rescue process from capsizing to getting back into your boat and resuming rowing.
+  <p>This comprehensive guide covers both the formal flip test procedure you'll complete during your training and the entire self-rescue process from capsizing to getting back into your boat and resuming rowing.
 Even experienced rowers occasionally take an unexpected swim, so these skills are valuable for all scullers.</p>
 </div>

 ## Understanding Capsizing